HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_cards.md

     curl -X POST "https://beta-playlive.railsbank.com/v1/customer/cards" -H "accept: application/json" -H "Authorization: API-Key <<yourAPI-Key>>" -H "Content-Type: application/json" -d "{ \"ledger_id\": \"{{enduser_GBPledger_id}}\", \"card_type\": \"virtual\", \"card_design\": \"design one\", \"card_programme\": \"{{GBPcard_programme}}\"}"
   ```

-  - Once you've created your **card-holding** enduser, carefully go through our Issue a ledger tutorial - it'll only take a minute or so - to create the bank account to which your card is going to be attched.
+  - Once you've created your **card-holding** enduser, carefully go through our Issue a ledger tutorial - it'll only take a minute or so - to create the bank account to which your card is going to be attached.
   - When issuing the ledger, make sure to do so in the **Live** environment with your **Live API Key** and the `enduser_id` of the **card-holding** enduser you've created.
   - For customers with a **Live API Key**, the **Railsbank-Debit-Card** capability is available for testing in the **Play** environment.
 Please [email our Business Development Team](mailto:support@railsbank.com) if you want Live Keys.
   - The type of enduser holding the ledger must be the same that defined in the card programme.
 That is, if the holder of the ledger is an individual, the card programme needs to be for individuals, and if the holder is a corporate, the card programme needs to be for corporates.